eluzix/plumbago/README.md

 It will trigger a new incident, using the alert name as key, so as long as the alert stays in ERROR status, it will keep adding new events to the same incident.
 When the alert goes back to OK status, a resolve incident is triggered.

+* OpsGenie

+It will open a new alert, using the alert name as an alias.
+When the alert goes back to OK status it will close the alert but not delete it, so you can use it to track down what's been going on later.
+It supports sending notifications to a specific user or group.

+* Flowdock

+It will send a text message to the flow chat specified with the api argument.
+You can user @tags in the message to tag people and make sure they receive the message.
+It will also add the alert name as a tag.

 * LoggerAgent

 Used for testing.
 It will output the normal or error messages and optional comment to the log file.

 * Custom Agents

-At the moment Plumbago only supports Hipchat, PagerDuty and E-mail as agents but its fairly easy to create one of your own.
+At the moment Plumbago supports Hipchat, PagerDuty, OpsGenie, FlowDock and E-mail as agents but its fairly easy to create one of your own if you think that's not enough.

 ```python
 from plumbago.agents import BaseAgent